 This AR is just as much the Mack Daddy of HMS as Circle Upper is, and while the excess plastic may theoretically be worse for Stamina-oriented combos, or better for Attack, there is little in the way of measured, concise evidence supporting one AR over the other in any scenario.
 The final inductee to "The Big Three" of Attack ARs, completing the trifecta.

-The two Upper's are interchangeable, and the Metal Frame itself is the definitive best AR of the series by a wide margin, with uses in every category.
+The two Upper's (Circle and Samurai) are interchangeable, and the Metal Frame itself is the definitive best AR of the series by a wide margin, with uses in every category.

 Highly aggressive, capable of pulling off late-game knockouts almost regularly, to the point you may think it refuses to lose.

 It should be noted that depending on spin direction chosen you can experience wildly different types of Attack.
 In Left-Spin Samurai Upper is capable of producing monstrous Smash Attack exclusively, while in Right-Spin it is able to mingle with all three forms - Upper Smash, Upper Attack, and Smash Attack.

 Incredibly solid weight distribution and innate survivability qualities making it a safe choice on any RC, which is an incredible feat.

 Best Potential Combo:

 AR: Samurai Upper (Either Spin, Same-Spin preferred)